jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 /* ------------------------------ optimization ------------------------------ */
 Optimization stands as a crucial task in this research.
-The study needs to employ optimization techniques to address real-world application questions concerning #glspl("swith") certification.
+This contribution needs to employ optimization techniques to address real-world application questions concerning #glspl("swith") certification.
 For this potential certification, one part is to conduct an experimental structural validation test.
-Through optimization, questions such as the number of required #glspl("lie"), their optimal placement, dimensions, and the forces that need to be applied, shall be answered.
+Through optimization, questions such as the number of required #glspl("lie"), their optimal placement, dimensions, and the forces that need to be applied shall be answered.
 To lay the groundwork for this aim, the research should first provide fundamental concepts of optimization.

 Following this, a detailed explanation of the methods used for numerical simulations is necessary.
 The research must elucidate the connection between the chosen simulation methods and the optimization process.
 With the optimization framework established, the study should clearly define the optimization problem.
-If bounds or constraints are utilized, their selection needs to be justified ideally by physical principles Where feasible, the final optimization framework should be tested under different scenarios, with a clear explanation of why these specific scenarios were chosen.
+If bounds or constraints are utilized, their selection needs to be justified ideally by physical principles.
+Where feasible, the final optimization framework should be tested under different scenarios, with a clear explanation of why these specific scenarios were chosen.
 Next, the research needs to present and interpret the obtained results.
 Finally, it is important to highlight whether the real-world questions mentioned above could be answered or not.
-If not, explain why.
+If not, the rationale for this needs to be given.
 Successfully answering these questions would demonstrate the power of interdisciplinary research in solving complex real-world engineering problems, showcasing how the integration of optimization techniques, existing literature, and numerical simulations can yield practical solutions.

 /* ---------------------------- discussion demand --------------------------- */
 The next requirement, while not demanding research on a new topic, can still be considered part of the research objectives.
 Namely, the need to convey the research in an easily graspable way.
-Given the multidisciplinary nature of the thesis, covering various fields, it is crucial to include a dedicated chapter (@chap_6) that collect the key insights.
+Given the multidisciplinary nature of the thesis, covering various fields, it is crucial to include a dedicated chapter (@chap_6) that collects the key insights.

 In conclusion, #glspl("swith") represent an innovative endeavor in aviation.
-The primary objective of this dissertation is to contribute meaningful findings that advance the potential certification of a #gls("swith").
+For that, the primary objective of this dissertation is to contribute meaningful findings that advance the potential certification of a #gls("swith").
 All research objectives outlined in this section serve this overarching goal.